PLP-Database-Design/wk-6-Keamogetsw3-1/tests/docs/Bug-Report-Summary.md

 - **Environment:** Development, Google Chrome, Windows 10

 #### Summary
-The system logs in users even when the email and password do not belong to any registered account, bypassing authentication and posing a severe security risk.
+The system logs in users even when the email and password do not belong to an unregistered account, bypassing authentication and posing a severe security risk.

 #### Steps to Reproduce
+1. Open the CleanCity application in Google Chrome.
-1. Open the login page.
+2. Open the login page.
-2. Enter unregistered credentials:
+3. Enter unregistered credentials:
    - Email: nonexist@test.com
    - Password: AnyPassword
-3. Click **Login**.
+4. Click **Login**.
-4. Observe the system logs in successfully.
+5. Observe the system logs in successfully.

 #### Expected Result
 The system should validate credentials and display: